riad-azz/audio-extract/README.md

 ### Dependencies

+* Latest version of [Python](https://www.python.org/downloads/) (This project was built with Python 3.11.0).

-* [Moviepy](https://pypi.org/project/moviepy/) a library to manipulate videos/audios.
+* [Moviepy](https://pypi.org/project/moviepy/) Library, which is used to manipulate videos/audios.

 ### Installing